How to Compare Protein Powder Prices: The Complete Guide

 What is a good price per 100g protein?

-Anything under $6 per 100g is good value.
-The top 10% of products fall under $5.50 per 100g.
-If you're paying over $9 per 100g, you're getting poor value unless you have specific dietary requirements.
+Under $6 per 100g is good value, under $5.50 is excellent.
+Anything over $9 per 100g is poor value unless you have specific dietary needs like vegan protein or specialized formulas.

 Use Our Comparison Tool